offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  5'                          desired                            3'                 5'                  undesired            3'
 ```

-Converting the above genomes to both a cyclic and linear breakpoint graph_GR is as follows...
+Converting the above genomes to both a circular and linear breakpoint graph_GR is as follows...

 ```{dot}
 graph G {